All about conciliation

 Possible complaint outcomes

 It is up to the complainant and respondent to agree on the outcomes.
 The conciliator can assist them to resolve the complaint.
-We can make suggestions, but do not decide outcomes.
+The conciliator can make suggestions, but does not decide on the outcome.

 - making an apology;

 - paying compensation for hurt feelings and lost wages;